Roger-Chuh/ShapeToolbox/doc/source/index.rst

 |toolbox| manual
 ================

+NOTE: This manual is severely outdated.
+Read the readme-file of the toolbox, that gives you enough info to get started.
+From this manual, you  might want to look at the examples in the :ref:`gallery`, otherwise, it's better to stick to the readme and the command-line help of the functions in Octave/Matlab.

 |toolbox| is a collection of Octave/Matlab functions for generating 3D
 models of various shapes and saving them in the Wavefront .obj-file format.
 The shapes available include spheres, planes, cylinders,